Under Milk Wood Part 1: Wales U20 26 Ireland U20 26

 Wales: Steve Shingler (Scarlets/Llanelli), Adam Warren (Llandovery), Ben John (Ospreys/Aberavon), Owen Williams (Blues/Cardiff), Harry Robinson (Blues), Matthew Morgan (Ospreys/Swansea), Lewis Jones (Pontypridd), Rhodri Jones (Scarlets/Llanelli), Kirby Myhill (Scarlets/Llanelli), Will Taylor (Ospreys/Swansea), Macauley Cook (capt, Blues/Cardiff), Matthew Screech (Blues/Pontypridd), Edward Siggery (Pontypridd), Luke Hamilton (Blues/Glamorgan Wanderers), Ben Thomas (Ospreys/Bridgend).
 Replacements: Sam Parry (Llandovery), Rob Evans (Scarlets/Carmarthen Quins), Cory Hill (Blues/Pontypridd), Owen Sheppeard (Blues/Pontypridd), Jonathan Evans (Dragons/Newport), Rheon James (Carmarthen Quins), Joseff Griffin (Blues/Cardiff).

-IRELAND: Michael Sherlock (Leinster), Craig Gilroy (Ulster), Alex Kelly (Leinster), Luke Marshall (Ulster), Andrew Boyle (Leinster), Patrick Jackson (Ulster), Blane McIlroy (Ulster), James Tracy (Leinster), Niall Annett (Ulster) (C), Martin Moore (Leinster), Michael Kearney (Leinster), Daniel Qualter (Connacht), Shane Buckley (Munster), Aaron Conneely (Connacht), Jordi Murphy (Leinster).
+IRELAND: Michael Sherlock (Leinster), Craig Gilroy (Ulster), Alex Kelly (Leinster), Luke Marshall (Ulster), Andrew Boyle (Leinster), (Ulster), Blane McIlroy (Ulster), James Tracy (Leinster), Niall Annett (Ulster) (C), Martin Moore (Leinster), Michael Kearney (Leinster), Daniel Qualter (Connacht), Shane Buckley (Munster), Aaron Conneely (Connacht), Jordi Murphy (Leinster).
 Replacements: David Doyle (Leinster), Tadhg Furlong (Leinster), Iain Henderson (Ulster), Cathal O’Flaherty (Munster), Mark Dolan (Connacht), JJ Hanrahan (Munster), Tiernan O’Halloran (Connacht)

 2 responses to “Under Milk Wood Part 1: Wales U20 26 Ireland U20 26”